- China Essentials

 You can hail a taxi at any time in Chengdu.
 Just make sure that you have the name of your destination in Chinese on your phone as the driver probably won’t speak much English.
 Make sure that the driver uses the meter and if you’re heading outside of the city, look up how much it will cost beforehand and be ready to barter.

-The day trips to beautiful nearby areas are one of the best things about visiting Chengdu.
 Whether you want to see natural scenery or historic attractions, you’ll be able to pick between some great options.

 Tea is incredibly popular in China and has been for years, so you should find out what it’s all about while you’re in the country.
 Mengdingshan is one of the oldest tea-growing areas in China and is located just two hours away from Chengdu.